Taimie Bryant, JD

 Thomas A. Preston, MD

 Dr. Tom Preston is a retired cardiologist who lives in both Washington state and California.
 He was one of the early pioneers of medical aid in dying in Washington and very instrumental in legislation being passed to allow medical aid in dying for the terminally ill.
 He spent years traveling the state educating physicians and the public about end of life choice.
-As a part-time California resident in beautiful Palm Desert, he has joined End of Life Choices’ Advisory Committee to bring his expertise, experience
+As a part-time California resident in beautiful Palm Desert, he has joined End of Life Choices’ Advisory Council to provide his expertise, experience

 Peter Reagan, MD